 That simple truth was all it took to rule that Maryland unconstitutionally denies carry permits to law-abiding people.
 The US Federal District Court in Baltimore reminded us – in a single line – that our civil rights belong to ‘We, The People’, and not ‘They, The Government’.

 Maryland Shall Issue welcomes this ruling.
 Maryland law required the issuance of a carry permit to law-abiding people only if they meet one or more requirements, including a “Good and Substantial Cause” above that of the average citizen.
 The Court ruled that such a requirement could not survive the scrutiny of the US Constitution.

 The right to armed defense is one of the few enumerated, fundamental rights that we possess, and the state may not simply wish it away.

 The impact of this decision – in the immediate case – is that the law used to deny your rights is unconstitutional.

 Technically, this makes Maryland a Shall-Issue state, as of now.
 MSI anticipated this decision and supported this case through funding and outreach.
 We are excited by the win, but also ready for the next steps.
-The state will not take this quietly, and has already announced their intention to appeal the ruling and also to request a stay on its implementation.
+The state will not take this quietly and has already announced its intention to appeal the ruling and also to request a stay on its implementation.
 It will likely be several weeks before such action is contemplated by the courts.